crmall/prizorsdk_flutter/README.md

 - `appName`: The name of the app to be displayed.

+- `isRootRoute`: (optional): If it is true, the Prizor SDK will be the root route of the application.
+If it is false, the Prizor SDK will be a normal route of the application.
+The default value is false.

+- `titleRoute`: (optional): When `isRootRoute` is [`true`], this parameter will be used as the title of `AppBar`  the route.
+The default value is `empty`.

 - `accentColor`: The primary color of the app, used in the app bar, buttons, icons, etc.

 - `accentForegroundColor`: The foreground color of the app.

 - `user`: User data to be used in the app campaigns.

 - `appLogo`: The image in the campaigns.
 If it is null, the logo will not be shown.
+USE A PNG IMAGE!

 - `appBrand`: The image on the home screen.
 If it is null, the brand will not be shown.
+USE A PNG IMAGE!

 - `splashForegroundColor`: The splash screen foreground color.
 If it is null, the `accentColor` will be used.